Mount Kumgang

-Mount Kumgang or the Kumgang Mountains is a mountain massif, with a 1,638 m peak, in Kangwon Province, North Korea.
-It is located on the east coast of the country, in Mount Kumgang Tourist Region, formerly part of Kangwŏn Province, and is part of the Taebaek mountain range which runs along the east of the Korean Peninsula.
+Mount Kumgang or the Kumgang Mountains is a mountain massif, with a 1,638 m peak, in Kangwŏn Province, North Korea.
+It is located on the east coast of the country, in an area of Kangwŏn Province formerly known as the Mount Kumgang Tourist Region, and is part of the Taebaek mountain range which runs along the east of the Korean Peninsula.
 The mountain is about 50 km from the South Korean city of Sokcho in Gangwon Province.
 In 2025, it was designated a UNESCO World Heritage Site.

 Seasonal names

 Japanese map of Kongō-san, or Mount Kumgang in 1939.

 Mount Kumgang has been known for its scenic beauty since ancient times and is the subject of many different works of art.
 Including its spring name, Kŭmgangsan, it has many different names for each season, but it is most widely known today in the Korean language as Kŭmgangsan.
 In summer, it is called Pongraesan; in autumn, Phung'aksan; in winter, Kaegolsan.